alenakhineika/vscode-mongodb-language/README.md

 # VSCode MongoDB Language Extension

-> The MongoDB syntax support for VSCode extentions.
+The MongoDB language support for VSCode extensions.

 ![example](./example.png)

+## How to install

+The MongoDB Language Extension is not released.
+To start using this extension with VSCode copy it into the `<user home>/.vscode/extensions` folder and restart VSCode.

+## Description

 Since [the MongoDB Shell](https://docs.mongodb.com/manual/mongo/) language is a JavaScript-based query language that supports extended JSON, also called BSON, it is beneficial to reuse the existing JavaScript grammar and inject it with the MongoDB keywords.
 In this case: